You are here

 How do I access Princeton University Senior Theses?

 PLEASE NOTE: The Seeley G. Mudd Manuscript Library is currently undergoing a renovation.
-In the coming months, as we prepare for the completion of this project, access to the collections will again become extremely limited.
-Please visit the Access to Mudd Library During Renovation page for the most up-to-date information, including dates when we will stop accepting digitization and reference requests that require access to the collections.
+In the coming months, as we prepare for the completion of this project, access to the collections will become extremely limited.
+Please visit the Access to Mudd Library During Renovation page for the most up-to-date information, including dates when we expect to have access to the collections again.

 Due to the renovation at Mudd Library some of our collections are inaccessible, including the physical copies of Senior Theses.
 We can only provide a copy of a thesis if it has been digitized or born digital (2013-present).

 Members of the University community with an active NetID can access digital theses in Dataspace when connected to any Princeton-networked computer (if you’re not on campus, please first connect to the campus network via the GlobalProtect or SonicWall desktop applications).

 Independent researchers who are not members of the University community (including Princeton alumni) should use DataSpace to browse senior theses.

 Please create a Special Collections Research Account, if you don’t already have an active account, prior to submitting the Senior Thesis Order Form.
 In some cases we will be unable to digitize the senior thesis due to an embargo that prohibits digital access.
 Copyright of the theses are held by the author.

 Please note: your order can only be fulfilled if you have completed the Senior Thesis Order Form and have a current Special Collections Research Account.
 Due to high volume, staff are unable to respond to requests without the necessary information.